-If you have been charged with manslaughter, the prosecutor believes that the action that led to the death was likely to result in death or serious bodily harm and that, even if you had no intent to kill, you recklessly engaged in these acts with disregard to the potential for serious bodily harm or death.
+If you have been charged with manslaughter, the prosecutor will vigorously attempt to prove that the action involved was likely to result in death or serious bodily harm and that, even if you had no intent to kill, you recklessly engaged in these acts with disregard to the potential for serious bodily harm or death.
+Manslaughter cases are serious because merely being charged with this crime can have consequences that will follow you forever, ruining your reputation and negatively impacting your relationships, career, education, housing and benefits.

 Reckless homicide, also called vehicular homicide or vehicular manslaughter, is a related charge involving unintentionally causing the death of another person while operating a vehicle, including motor vehicles, snowmobiles, boats, or all-terrain vehicles.
 It is also considered reckless homicide if death occurred by causing a vehicle to go airborne.